Plagiarism Policy

 Definition of Plagiarism

-Plagiarism is the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work.
-This includes:
+Plagiarism refers to the unauthorized use or close imitation of the language, ideas, data, or intellectual work of another author without proper acknowledgment, and presenting them as one’s own original contribution.
+This includes, but is not limited to:

-- Verbatim copying of text without proper attribution.
+- Verbatim copying of text without appropriate citation or quotation.

-- Self-plagiarism (reusing one’s own previously published work without disclosure).
+- Self-plagiarism, including reuse of previously published work without disclosure.

 Editorial Handling Procedure